jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Intermediate-Result TLV {#intermediate-result-tlv}

-The Intermediate-Result TLV signals intermediate Success and Failure messages for all inner authentication methods.
-The Intermediate-Result TLV MUST be be used for all inner authentication methods.
+The Intermediate-Result TLV signals intermediate Success and Failure messages for all inner methods.
+The Intermediate-Result TLV MUST be be used for all inner methods.

 An Intermediate-Result TLV indicating Success
 MUST be accompanied by a Crypto-Binding TLV.